Redirect Pages In PHP

 <?php sleep(5); header( "location: http://errorsea.com" ); ?>

-I hope now you have a complete understanding of PHP redirection and its methods.
+This article has given a complete overview of PHP redirection and its methods.